• New Feature: You can now place Stop-Limit Orders Read More

 Simple Steps to Buy Bitcoin Cash (BCH) in India

-Register: Sign Up with Bitbns and enter name, surname and email id for account creation purposes.
+Register: Sign Up with Bitbns and enter name, phone number and email id for account creation purposes.

 ID Proofs: Next, submit your PAN card, bank account details and Aadhaar card photocopies.
 (Residents of Assam can upload Driving license photocopy) for proceeding with background verification process.